bcgov/data-publication/pages/dps_bcgw_w_databc_fme.md

 + [_FILE_CHANGE_DETECTION_](#File-Change-Detection-FILE_CHANGE_DETECTION) has been set to  **TRUE**
 + Writer → Workspace Parameters → Logging → Log File has been linked to [**_LOGFILE_**](#Log-File-LOGFILE)

-If the fmw will be published in any other repo, add an additional parameter:
+If the fmw will not be scheduled, you have the option to add an additional parameter:

 |Field|Value|
 |:---|:---|